pojntfx/hydrapp/README.md

 ### 4. Packaging The App

 While we can of course package our app using the standard `go build` command, distributing our app this way means that things such as getting updates for the app, adding a launcher to the system or shipping it to mobile devices can be quite challenging.
-To make this process easier, hydrapp includes a way to easily package your app using each system's individual package format (DEB, RPM, Flatpak, MSI, EXE, DMG, APK, and static binaries for all other platforms) through `hydrapp build`, all without having to install any dependencies and full support for CGo.
+To make this process easier, hydrapp includes a way to easily package your app using each system's individual package format (DEB, RPM, Flatpak, MSI, DMG, APK, and static binaries for all other platforms) through `hydrapp build`, all without having to install any dependencies and full support for CGo.
 The generated `README.md` file should also include these instructions, but for this example they will look something like this:

 ```shell
 $ hydrapp build